 I think it was the “finish strong” attitude that made the difference in championship game.

-During the regular season, when the Colts were 14-0, they stated that a perfect season wasn’t one of their goals (according to team president, Bill Polian, having the longest regular season win streak and the most wins in the decade were more important to them ).
+During the regular season, when the Colts were 14-0, they stated that a perfect season wasn’t one of their goals (according to team president, Bill Polian, having the longest regular season win streak and the most wins in the decade were more important to them :roll:).

 Incidentally, resting players hasn’t worked out real well for the Colts, historically.
 As I understand it, the one year they won the Super Bowl was the year they couldn’t rest their starters at the end of the season because they had to play all 16 games to get into the playoffs.
 It could be argued that because of that, they maintained their momentum/intensity until the end and finished strong that year.
 Peyton Manning’s post-season record is now 9-9.